mvrcoo/mvrcoo.github.io/README.txt

 the CC0 license.
 Be sure to check out his other stuff over at flickr (link below) as well as all the other kickass CC0-licensed images at Unsplash (unsplash.com).

+Credit:
+AJ
+aj@lkn.io | @ajlkn
 Questions/comments/issues = just email or find me on Twitter.
 Have fun!

-AJ
-aj@lkn.io | @ajlkn

 The Scrolling Background: